Slaughter: how animals are killed

 There is a lot of room for error in the captive bolt method.

-Head restraints systems for cattle can cause great distress and if used ineffectively can result in an inefficient stun.
+Head restraint systems for cattle can cause great distress and if used ineffectively can result in an inefficient stun.

-Both cattle and goats’ skulls are hard to penetrate and if the stun is ineffective then they can regain consciousness hanging by their leg on the production line, tragically aware of everything around them but unable to move.
+Both cattle and goat’s skulls are hard to penetrate and if the stun is ineffective, they can regain consciousness hanging upside-down on the production line, tragically aware of everything around them but unable to escape.

 Adult cattle

 Cattle must be restrained in a stunning pen – a solid-sided metal box with a vertical sliding door at one end to allow the animal to enter.
 The pen has a device that restricts the movement of the animal’s head to allow accurate stunning.
-The slaughterman stands on a platform and shoots the animal in the head between the eyes to target the brain.
-The pen side then opens and the unconscious animal rolls out of the pen, is shackled by one hind leg, hoisted on to an overhead conveyor and moved to the bleed area where all major blood vessels are severed.
-In theory, the animal dies from loss of blood before they make any recovery from the percussive stun.
+The slaughterhouse worker stands on a platform and shoots the animal in the head between the eyes to target the brain.
+The pen side then opens and the unconscious animal rolls out of the pen, is shackled by one hind leg, hoisted on to an overhead conveyor and moved to the bleed area where their major blood vessels are severed.
+In theory, they die from loss of blood before they make any recovery from the percussive stun.

 Male dairy calves

-Of the 95,000 male dairy calves killed, most are killed by a captive bolt pistol within 48 hours of being born either by a hired slaughterperson who comes to the farm to kill and dispose of the calf, or by the farmer themself.
+Of the tens of thousands of male dairy calves killed, most are killed by a captive bolt gun within 48 hours of being born either at a slaughterhouse or by a hired slaughterhouse worker who comes to the farm to kill and dispose of the calf, or by the farmer.

 Goats

-Goats will be independently shot in the skull by a slaughterperson.
-The animal is then shackled by a hind leg and hoisted up onto an overhead rail where the goat’s neck is sliced open and she or he bleeds to death.
+After being stunned, goats are shackled by a hind leg and hoisted up onto an overhead rail where their neck is sliced open and she or he bleeds to death.
+Goats stunned with a captive bolt must bled or killed within 15 seconds of shooting according to government guidelines.

 Sheep